openstack/horizon/doc/source/contributor/tutorials/table_actions.rst

 This tutorial covers how to add a more complex action to a table, one that requires an action and form definitions, as well as changes to the view, urls, and table.

-This tutorial assumes you have already completed :doc:`Building a Dashboard using Horizon  </tutorials/dashboard>`.
+This tutorial assumes you have already completed :ref:`tutorials-dashboard`.
 If not, please do so now as we will be modifying the files created there.

 This action will create a snapshot of the instance.
 When the action is taken, it will display a form that will allow the user to enter a snapshot name,